brianameyer31415/UofI-Associate-Web-Application-Developer-Code-Test/README.md

-# Brian M - UofI Associate Web Application Developer Code Test
+# UofI Associate Web Application Developer Code Test - Brian Meyer

-### Prompt:
+## Prompt:
 With three tables of normalized data named: Employees, Departments, Tickets.
 Assuming all the data you require exists within these tables, write a query to report the top employee in each department with the most resolved tickets last month.
 (If you are able, return the top 3 from each department.)